 - Warning: Don’t get bogged down while doing this

-- If it is too difficult to figure out which meaning of a term an author seems to have in mind, or if you have to read an entire encyclopedia entry to figure out the meaning, just move on (If you read near a computer see On-line Dictionary.
+- If it is too difficult to figure out which meaning of a term an author seems to have in mind, or if you have to read an entire encyclopedia entry to figure out the meaning, just move on (If you read near a computer, use an online dictionary.
 You should, however, try to avoid reading near a computer since you will be tempted to “just check your email real fast”)

 - FLAG the structure of the text in as much detail as possible without getting bogged down